corcor27/Introduction_to_R/_episodes/11-hpc-intro.md

 ---
-title: "RStudio Layout, navigating the IDE"
+title: "RStudio Layout, navigating the IDE, and setting up a project"
 teaching: 15
 exercises: 5
 questions: